Dami-18/AGV/Git task/notes.md

 *Note:* -> To rewrite the branch history, like when we remove some commits or squash them, we need to force push the changes.
 So for that use **'git push origin branch_name -f'**

 While squashing my commit with someone else's while sending a PR, it might be that the author name is previous author's.
-So to change the author's name in last(recent) commit, do **git commit --amend --author="Your New Name <your.email@example.com>"**.
+So to change the author's name in last(recent) commit, do **git commit --amend --author="<new_name> <email>"**.
 This opens in an editor.
 Then write your name and save and close.
 Again it opens in an editor.
 Then don't change the commit message and save and close.
 It will work fine :)

 **git branch branch_name** -> Create a new branch (It is always created from the head).
 The default branch is main/master.
 There will be a '*' symbol next to the branch in which we are currently there